remyoudompheng/yamaquasi/README.md

 Since it is unreasonable to use the quadratic sieve to factor numbers larger than 512 bits, yamaquasi uses fixed width 1024-bit arithmetic for modular arithmetic provided by the `bnum` crate, and 64-bit arithmetic for computations involving the factor base.
+Polynomial coefficients are guaranteed to be smaller than 256 bits.

 ## Polynomial selection (MPQS)